New Food Standards, Part IV: A Free Offer and Call for Volunteers

 This part is about recruiting those who are interested in proving that we can grow food with as much or more flavor and nutrients as anyone ever has anywhere.

 The hoped for result of this series of essays is the creation of some very high quality and nutritional standards for food crops.
 I have spent some time making the case for why these are needed and explaining how they could be accomplished.
 I know I said that I would write about energy in agriculture and the economics of balancing soil minerals next, and I have been trying to write that part, but something keeps nagging at me to get started on the actual process of proving that we can do this.
 Those other details can wait, I would like to see some things happening in the real world.
+I'm hoping that with your help we can do some real science here and show a solid correlation between Brix and nutrient content of fruits and vegetables, and also show the connection between the level of mineral nutrients in the soil and the crop.

 First of all we need to prove that we can consistently grow excellent nutrient dense food, as good or better than was grown three generations ago, and set some quality standards for others to match.